kubernetes-sigs/cluster-api/docs/book/src/tasks/experimental-features/runtime-sdk/implement-extensions.md

 ### Error messages

-RuntimeExtension authors should be aware that error messages are surfaced as a conditions in Kubernetes resources and recorded in Cluster API controller's logs.
+RuntimeExtension authors should be aware that error messages are surfaced as conditions in Kubernetes resources and recorded in Cluster API controller's logs.
 As a consequence:

 - Error message must not contain any sensitive information.